MaterializeInc/materialize/README.md

     GROUP BY
         l_suppkey;

--- Materialized views are maintained automatically.
+-- Materialized views are maintained automatically, and can depend on non-materialized views.
 CREATE MATERIALIZED VIEW tpch_q15 AS
   SELECT
     s_suppkey,